European-Unified-ID/EUID-docs/api/v2/guides/operator-guide-aws-marketplace.md

 # EUID Operator: AWS Marketplace Integration Guide

 The EUID Operator is the API server in the EUID ecosystem.
-To protect Personally Identifiable Information (PII) from unauthorized access, the EUID Operator solution is enhanced with AWS Nitro Enclave technology.
+To protect personal data from unauthorized access, the EUID Operator solution is enhanced with AWS Nitro Enclave technology.

 This guide includes the following information: